ralphbn1995/Web-Service-Oriented-Architecture-for-Discovering-and-Accessing-Predictive-Methods-/README.md

 ## Running the Server
 To run the server, follow these steps:

-1. Once the project is loaded, select the "Run" menu and click "Run As".

-2. Select "Java Application" from the options and click "OK".

-3. The server will start running and you will see output in the Eclipse Java console.
+The server will start running and you will see output in the Eclipse Java console.

-4. You can now interact with the server using the provided API.
+You can now interact with the server using the provided API.